- Introduction >

 (i.e. Disciplinary Probation or dismissal from the University).
 However, the student may be referred to an appropriate setting of the University Conduct Process

 for a conversation grounded in formation and development.
-The student may be assigned formative
+The student may be assigned an alcohol education program

 INFORMATION REGARDING THE STUDENT REQUIRING MEDICAL ATTENTION